AndCake/zino/README.md

 	<link rel="stylesheet" href="mystylesheet.css"/>

-you can also apply the localized version of the CSS by using the [grunt-zino](https://bitbucket.org/rkunze/grunt-zino) task to re-integrate it back into the component on build time, thereby enabling you to manage your styles outside.
+you can also apply the localized version of the CSS by using the [grunt-zino](https://bitbucket.org/rkunze/grunt-zino) task to re-integrate it back into the component on build time, thereby enabling you to manage your styles outside and compile them from a CSS post-processor like SASS or LESS.

+### Complex data transfer

 Sometimes you need to transmit complex objects between the different components.
 In order to achieve this, there are two ways: